M66B/FairEmail/FAQ.md

 [At the bottom](#user-content-get-support),
 you can find out how to ask other questions, request features, and report bugs.

+**🚩 If you have Outlook/Hotmail/Live/MSN authentication problems, please update to the latest version of the app.
+Tap on the error notification, and tap on the button to edit the account password.**

 ## Index

 * [Authorizing accounts](#user-content-authorizing-accounts)